crsl4/nn-phylogenetics/notebook.md

 Next steps:
 - simulations for 5 taxa (don't do the one hot encoding)
-- read existing NN papers
+- read existing NN papers (done)
-- compare with other standard inference methods
+- compare with other standard inference methods (done)

 ## Using Zou2019 script to simulate trees n=5 (quintets)